-A minimum of \bigstar 48 in the range of Native Studies courses, with a focus in one or more of the major subject areas, as defined by the School of Native Studies:
+A minimum of \star 48 in the range of Native Studies courses, with a focus in one or more of the major subject areas, as defined by the School of Native Studies:

 - a.
-Language and culture,
+Language and culture.

-- b.
-Land and resources,
+- Land and resources, h

-- c.
-Self-governance, or
+- Self-governance, or

-- d.
-Community based research and applied skills.
+- Community based research and applied skills. d

-Students are advised to consult the School's Honors Advisor for advice on subject area and course selection, and on the availability and sequencing of courses
+Students are advised to consult the School's Honors Advisor for advice on subject area and course selection, and on the availability and sequencing of courses.